mzmine/mzmine_documentation/docs/module_docs/filter_blanksubtraction/filter_blanksubtraction.md

 ## **Parameters**

 :warning: This module needs aligned feature lists as an input.
+This aligned feature list should contain features from blank/control.

 **Minimum # of detection in blanks**